algebr0id/amenendez.github.io/README.md

 ### About Me
 I'm a student at the University of Washington in Seattle studying mathematics.
 I consider myself a lot of different things: I'm a mathematician, a programmer, a reader, a sushi enthusiast, a perfectionist, a romantic, and -- above all -- a problem solver.

+Here, you'll find what I've been thinking about and what I've been working on.
+Cheers!

+-Alex